trojrobert/trojrobert.github.io/_posts/2020-07-31-hands-on-introdution-to-robot-operating-system(ros).md

 > rostopic hz /turtle/cmd_vel

 ## [ROS message](http://wiki.ros.org/Messages)
 Nodes communicate by sending ROS messages to each other using ROS Topic.
-A message can be of primitive type integer, floating-point, boolean, etc. A publisher and subscriber should communicate using the same topic type, the topic type is determined by the message type.
+A message can be of primitive type integer, floating-point, boolean, etc. A publisher and subscriber should communicate using the same topic type.
+The topic type is determined by the message type.

 ### Creating a ROS message

-Create a msg folder in your package folder, we created a new package call bio_data_package in the example above, inside this newly created “msg” folder, create a msg file called name.msg
+Create a msg folder in your package folder.
+We created a new package call bio_data_package in the example above.
+Inside this newly created “msg” folder, create a msg file called name.msg

 ```bash
 mkdir catkin_ws/src/bio_data_package/msg